mmgen/mmgen-wallet/doc/wiki/cmds/command-help-xmrwallet.md

-              transaction may be signed or unsigned txview    - display detailed information about a transaction file or files txlist    - same as above, but display terse information in tabular format dump      - produce JSON dumps of wallet metadata (accounts, addresses and labels) for a list or range of wallets restore   - same as ‘create’, but additionally restore wallet metadata from the corresponding JSON dump files created with ‘dump’ export-outputs      - export outputs of watch-only wallets for import into
+              transaction may be signed or unsigned txview    - display detailed information about a transaction file or files txlist    - same as above, but display terse information in tabular format dump-json - dump wallet metadata (accounts, addresses, labels), plus address balances, for a list or range of wallets, to standard output in JSON format dump      - same as above, but dump metadata only and save the dumps to separate files for each wallet restore   - same as ‘create’, but additionally restore wallet metadata from the corresponding JSON dump files created with ‘dump’ export-outputs      - export outputs of watch-only wallets for import into